The North Face Freedom Insulated - Women's Review

 Ventilation

-The Freedom pants come with what The North Face has dubbed Chimney Venting.
-Essentially, this means that these pants rely on the combination of two standard inner thigh vents, paired with each leg of the pant's mesh boot gaiter.
-This combination is meant to direct air flow from the boot, up the leg, and out through the vents, assisting in temperature regulation when things warm up on the hill.
+The Freedom pant comes with what The North Face has dubbed Chimney Venting.
+Essentially, this means that this pant relies on the combination of two standard inner thigh vents, paired with each leg of the pant's mesh boot gaiter.
+This combination is meant to direct airflow from the boot, up the leg, and out through the vents, assisting in temperature regulation when things warm up on the hill.
 These vents run from below the crotch to just above the knee, offering just enough ventilation to keep one comfortable in a variety of temperatures.

 Warmth

-If keeping your legs toasty on the mountain is high on your list of priorities, then you may want to consider the Freedom Pant.
-The North Face implements Heatseeker insulation for these pants, aimed at providing exceptional warmth for the coldest among us.
+If keeping your legs toasty on the mountain is high on your list of priorities, then you definitely want to consider the Freedom Pant.
+The North Face implements Heatseeker insulation, aimed at providing exceptional warmth for the coldest among us.
 We found these to deliver upon that goal, keeping our legs warm when tested with cold temperatures and fresh snow.
 For those extra cold days, we would recommend pairing these pants with a base layer for optimal warmth.
-For its wallet friendly price point, these pants met our expectation with ease.
+For the wallet-friendly price point, these pants met our expectations with ease.

 Features

 The Freedom Insulated Pant is fairly basic when it comes to features, keeping things simple with two zippered thigh pockets and one velcro cargo pocket.
-The cargo pocket is a nice touch, and is just big enough to fit a phone, wallet, or small snacks.
-However, it comes with a velcro closure, meaning it is best to be wise about what one puts in it—we prefer all pockets to have a zipper closure for greater security.
+The cargo pocket is a nice touch and is just big enough to fit a phone, wallet, or small snacks.
+It comes with a velcro closure paired with fabric that folds down when closed to create a sold crease.
+While this provides a more secure closure than without the crease, it still doesn't have a zipper closure, meaning it may not be the best pocket for small valuables.

 The pant also comes with a mesh boot gaiter, which is part of its Chimney Venting system and was unique in the pants we tested.
 This allowed for ventilation from ski boots up, but also meant that if one is walking in deep powder in the pants, there is a chance snow might melt and get inside.
 Other than those features, the pant is fairly basic in its design.